dotnet/docs-maui/docs/fundamentals/data-binding/compiled-bindings.md

 To use compiled bindings in XAML, the `x:DataType` attribute must be set to a string literal, or a type using the `x:Type` markup extension.
 At XAML compile time, any invalid binding expressions will be reported as build errors.
 However, the XAML compiler will only report a build error for the first invalid binding expression that it encounters.
 Any valid binding expressions that are defined on the <xref:Microsoft.Maui.Controls.VisualElement> or its children will be compiled, regardless of whether the `BindingContext` is set in XAML or code.
 Compiling a binding expression generates compiled code that will get a value from a property on the *source*, and set it on the property on the *target* that's specified in the markup.
 In addition, depending on the binding expression, the generated code may observe changes in the value of the *source* property and refresh the *target* property, and may push changes from the *target* back to the *source*.

 > [!IMPORTANT]
-> Compiled bindings are disabled for any binding expressions that define the `Source` property.
+> Compiled bindings are disabled for any XAML binding expressions that define the `Source` property.
 This is because the `Source` property is always set using the `x:Reference` markup extension, which can't be resolved at compile time.
 >
 > In addition, compiled bindings in XAML are currently unsupported on multi-bindings.